Is the cost to play golf holding you back from picking up the sport?

 It seems simple, right?
 The ball is just sitting there and all you have to do is hit it…

-The first time you try to do it, you will quickly realize it is incredibly hard.
+The first time you try to do it, you will quickly realise it is incredibly hard.

 You don’t have to be perfect, but you need to learn the basics before you create muscle memory and bad habits.
 The correct grip, stance, and tempo are important to your ability to even be able to make contact with the ball and then improve over time.